mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **TURN_START, TURN_STOP**

-Rotates the model so that the specified coordinates are at the front.
-The rotation can be interrupted with TURN_STOP.
-A **TURN_EVENT_START** is issued at the start of the rotation, and a **TURN_EVENT_STOP** is issued when it ends or is interrupted.
+Rotate a model so the specified position becomes its front.
+TURN_STOP can interrupt rotation.
+On start **TURN_EVENT_START** is issued; on completion or interruption **TURN_EVENT_STOP** is issued.

-If a rotation speed is specified, the model will rotate at a constant speed (degrees/second).
+If rotation speed is specified the model rotates at that speed (degrees/sec).

 {{<message>}}
 TURN_START|(model alias)|x,y,z